cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   of the group signing key `s`.
 The public key corresponding to this signing key share is `PK_i = G.ScalarBaseMult(sk_i)`.

-[IG: and here]
-Each participant, including the Coordinator, is additionally configured with common group information, denoted "group info," which consists of the following
+The Coordinator and each participant are additionally configured with common group information, denoted "group info," which consists of the following:
-information:

 - Group public key, which is an `Element` in `G` denoted `PK`.
-- Public keys `PK_i` for each signer, which are `Element` values in `G` denoted `PK_i` for each `i` in `[1, MAX_PARTICIPANTS]`.
+- Public keys `PK_i` for each participant, which are `Element` values in `G` denoted `PK_i` for each `i` in `[1, MAX_PARTICIPANTS]`.
-  [IG: "signer" should be "participant" above?]

 This document does not specify how this information, including the signing key shares, are configured and distributed to participants.
 In general, two possible configuration